cellgeni/nf-demultiplex/README.md

 * `--known_genotypes` - Whether to use the `known_genotypes` option.
 If true is used then the `--soc_vcf` option needs to be provided with a path to the known genotypes VCF file.
 The number of genotypes in the known genotypes vcf must match the number of donors supplied in the K parameter (Defualt false means not to use known_genotypes).
 * `--skip_remap` - Whether to skip remapping in souporcell pipeline (default true means skip remapping).
 * `--no_umi` - Tells the pipeline whether the BAM files have a UMI tag (default false means BAM file has UMI tag).
+* `--ngenomes` - number of expected genotypes (donors) in whole dataset.
+Pipeline attempts to cluster souporcell clusters by genotypes, according to loss reported by shared_samples script.
+By default it guesses number of genotypes, but it will work better if you specify it using this parameter.
+* `--check_sex` - set it to `true` if you want pipeline to identify donor sexes using XIST/RPS4Y1 expressions.
+It is experimental, it expects `filtered_feature_bc_matrix` to be in the same place as bams and right now it only implemented for `all` workflow (that is both vireo and souporcell) - just because I'm lazy.
+Pipeline will generate `sex` folder with two csv files (for souporcell and vireo) with summary statistics about XIST/RPS4Y1 expression in predicted donors and assigned sex.
+It will also generate some figures.
 #### Vireo
 * `--snp_vcf` - The gzipped VCF file to provide to cellSNP which is ran to generate input for vireo (default genome1K.phase3.SNP_AF5e2.chr1toX.hg38).
 This default argument is hardcoded and needs to be changed to your local path to the file.